mia-platform/public-pipelines/docs/gitlab-ci/60-licenses.md

 The `licenses` file contains an additional SAST job that introduce a dependency scanner based on syft that can be used as an alternative to the one implementend in the Ultimate offering of GitLab.
-This job will not integrate with the GitLab flow for managing and reviewing dependencies inside the GitLab UI, but you can use the `LICENSES_BLOCKLIST` env variable for explicity block licences that your project cannot import.
+This job will not integrate with the GitLab flow for managing and reviewing dependencies inside the GitLab UI, but you can use the `LICENSES_BLOCKLIST` env variable for explicitly block licences that your project cannot import.

 We reccomend to turn off this scanner if you are paying for the Ultimate subscription, for its better integration with the GitLab UI and flow.